Best Share Dealing Account UK – Cheap Accounts Reviewed

 So now that you know how to choose a provider, we are now going to show you how to get started with a share dealing account today.

 The process of signing up, depositing funds, and making an investment is fairly similar across all UK brokers.
-However, in order to show you the process with step-by-step instructions, the following guidelines are based on top-rated share dealing provider eToro.

 Step 1: Open a Share Dealing Account